The Nun in the World

 Participants raised many questions for further research, including: How did sisters work with ecumenical groups, NGOs, governments, and other organizations to implement their mission work?
 What was the significance of their communication in phone calls, letters, telegrams, and other media in changing work and life on the ground in different communities?
 How have relationships between sisters and laity changed over the decades?
 How did sisters’ racial, class, and gender assumptions shape their work on the ground, especially in “missionary” communities?

-Immediately after the symposium’s conclusion, Gemma Simmonds, CJ, the final keynote speaker, gave the final presentation of the Religious Life Vitality Project, which has examined contemporary vowed women’s lives in Britain, Ireland, and the United States.
-Simmonds was the principal investigator of the project, which was supported by the Centre for Catholic Studies at Durham University, the Margaret Beaufort Institute of Theology at Cambridge, the Religious Life Institute at Heythrop College, and the Conrad N. Hilton Foundation.
-A few of Simmonds’ findings are mentioned above in the description of her keynote.
+Immediately following the symposium’s conclusion, there was a presentation of the Religious Life Vitality Project, a collaborative project undertaken by the Centre for Catholic Studies at Durham University, the Margaret Beaufort Institute of Theology at Cambridge, and the Religious Life Institute at Heythrop College, and generously funded by the Conrad N. Hilton Foundation.
+The project examined contemporary vowed women’s lives in Britain and Ireland.
+Presentations by Paul Murray, the principal investigator, Catherine Sexton, and Gemma Simmonds, CJ, explored the project's methods and findings.
+A few of the project’s findings are mentioned above in the description of Simmonds’ keynote.

 Maria Cimperman, RSCJ, of Catholic Theological Union, talks with Dan Stockman of Global Sisters Report.